 Interestingly, most brands skip to this step immediately when setting up their social media accounts.
 They go from zero to “Let’s post my products or services on social media and get sales!”, then they are severely disappointed when nothing happens.
 What many businesses don’t realize is you need the previous steps of engagement and steady traffic before you can earn the trust of your audience to convert.

 The last stage is realizing that your social media, along with the rest of your marketing and advertising, need to be integrated to create a successful lead generation strategy.
-Your strategy also needs to be communicated and utilized throughout your organization with content marketing.
+Your strategy and the tools you use also needs to be communicated and utilized throughout your organization with content marketing.

 So how do you navigate successfully through this hierarchy?
 The only way is to start with a clear digital marketing strategy that encompasses social media and content marketing and integrates it with the rest of your marketing and your entire team.